Yasshhh06/Inventory-management-system/README.md

 * 📡 Barcode Scanner Integration
 * 📊 Advanced Analytics Dashboard
 * 👤 Role-Based Authentication
-* ☁️ Cloud Database Support
+* ☁️ Cloud Integration
+* 📱 Mobile App Version

 ---

 ## 🤝 Contributing

-Contributions are welcome!
+We welcome contributions! 🚀

 1. Fork the repository
 2. Create a new branch
 3. Commit your changes
-4. Push and create a Pull Request
+4. Push and submit a Pull Request

 ---

 ## 📜 License

-This project is licensed under the **MIT License**.
+Licensed under the **MIT License**

 ---